-While pregnant, you should take care when handling tissues, diapers, and the saliva of young children.
-Frequent hand-washing, and not sharing food or utensils, can help prevent the spread of CMV.
+Pregnant women should take care when handling tissues, diapers, and the saliva of young children.
+Frequent handwashing, and not sharing food or utensils, can help prevent the spread of CMV.

-• Rubella - Rubella, or German measles, can cause serious birth defects if contracted during pregnancy.
-Fortunately, most people are immune because of childhood vaccinations, or because they had the illness in the past.
+Rubella - Rubella, or German measles, can cause serious birth defects if contracted by the mother during pregnancy.
+Fortunately, most women are immune because of childhood vaccinations, or because they had the illness in the past.
 You can tell if you are immune by having a blood test.
 This is a routine blood test that is done as part of your prenatal care.
-Those who are not immune must avoid contact with anyone who has this illness.
+Women who are not immune must avoid contact with anyone who has this illness.
 Since nearly all children now receive vaccines against rubella, outbreaks are uncommon.
 But small outbreaks do occur.